AndriiHeonia/hull/README.md

 Hull.js is a JavaScript library that builds concave hull by the set of points.

-## Important Information

-This library was born in free independent Ukraine.
-Today not only Ukraine, but the entire international rule-based order is under attack, and you can help to defend it by supporting Ukraine.
-Please explore https://ukraine.ua/ for available options.
-Thanks!

 ## Examples

 See live examples <a target="_blank" href="http://andriiheonia.github.io/hull/">here</a>.